What’s New in the 2026 AMC8 Math Competition Syllabus? Registration Methods? Event Details? Academic Value? Plus AMC8 Introductory Handout

 V. Preparation Strategy Recommendations

-In response to the new changes in the 2026 AMC8, candidates need to develop a scientific preparation strategy.
+To prepare well for the AMC8, candidates need to develop a scientific preparation strategy.

 1. Three‑Stage Preparation Path